 For job-seeking internationals, there is a wealth of job opportunities at AkzoNobel, in Amsterdam as well as Arnhem, Sassenheim, and Ammerzoden.
 Researchers, data scientists, and safety specialists are currently in demand, and as with Gemalto, the company hires interns.

-Expat-focused recruitment site Undutchables offers jobs in administration, customer service, sales, marketing, logistics, IT, HR, finance and executive-level management.
+Multilingual recruitment site Undutchables offer jobs in administration, customer service, sales, marketing, logistics, IT, HR, finance, and executive-level management.
 The organization has hooked internationals up with more than 1700 jobs since 2015.

 The jobs offered here are varied, and the company’s advertising is of all sizes.
 One thing they all have in common though is that they’re looking to boost their skilled international workforce.

 With such a multitude of jobs on offer here in the Netherlands, internationals need not look far for an opportunity.
 Your next career move might be right here on your doorstep, so get out there and get looking!